GerritCodeReview/gitiles/Documentation/developer-guide.md

 Error in execute: Argument 0 of execute is neither a path, label, nor string.
 ```

-Make sure you are using python2.
-For debian users, the command
-is:
+Make sure you have `python` available in your PATH.
+Since Debian 11 and Ubuntu
+20.04 LTS (focal), there is no `/usr/bin/python` provided by default.
+You can
+install a package to provide a link to Python 3:

 ```
-sudo apt-get install python-is-python2
+sudo apt-get install python-is-python3
 ```

 Upon uploading your new CL, if you encounter a message related to a